malcolm-kee/intro-to-react-js/instructions/03-react-tooling-part1/react-tooling-part1.md

 ## :pencil: Do It: Create your project

-1. create a new folder and call it `intro-to-react`
+1. create a new folder and call it `react-movie-app`
-1. open the `intro-to-react` folder
+1. open the `react-movie-app` folder
 1. In your command line, enter `npm init` and answer the questions.
 A file with name `package.json` should be generated in the folder.
-You can open it to check it - it is a JSON file that captures what you've answered, thus you can edit this file as you wish.
+You can open it with your editor - it is a JSON file that captures what you've answered, thus you can edit this file as you wish.
-1. move the `index.html` file into the `intro-to-react` folder
+1. move the `index.html` file into the `react-movie-app` folder
 1. create a file alongside the html file and call it `script.js`
 1. cut and paste our code within `script` tag into `script.js`
 1. remove the `script` tag in our html file and replace it with